pebal/sgcl/README.md

     It uses an intuitive API, making the transition smooth and easy for developers accustomed to `shared_ptr`.

-- **Reduced memory overhead**

-    Optimized to use less memory than `shared_ptr`, facilitating more efficient resource utilization in applications.

 - **Optimized for performance**

     Benchmarks show that SGCL outperforms `shared_ptr` in a variety of scenarios, providing faster execution times.